 RTL XL Direct Links

-Dutch (well, officially it's based in Luxembourgish) TV station RTL has a platform called RTL XL.
+Dutch (well, officially it's based in Luxembourg) TV station RTL has a platform called RTL XL.
 On this platform they publish their videos.
 With all the current events in the world, it's nice to sometimes be able to watch their videos.
 Unfortunately, RTL XL insists on using Silverlight, even though not all videos are crippled with DRM.
 Especially the news videos are - thankfully - DRM-free.
 Still: Silverlight - or Moonlight - on Linux is somewhat troublesome...

 Dutch (well, officially it's based in Luxembourg) TV station RTL has a platform called RTL XL.
 On this platform they publish their videos.
 With all the current events in the world, it's nice to sometimes be able to watch their videos.
 Unfortunately, RTL XL insists on using Silverlight, even though not all videos are crippled with DRM.
 Especially the news videos are - thankfully - DRM-free.
 Still: Silverlight - or Moonlight - on Linux is somewhat troublesome.